 Does tastyworks deduct taxes from profits made on stock or options trade?

 The short answer is no. tastyworks does not deduct any gains made from stock, options, or futures trades since each country’s tax treatment from gains or losses from trading is different.
 That said, early to mid-February, we will provide a tax worksheet in the form of a CSV file (spreadsheet) of all of your trades made in the prior calendar year, as well as a year-to-date CSV file.

 The tax worksheet and Year-to-Date CSV file are made available in the Tax Center.
 Since international customers are not subject to U.S. Capital gains/loss rules, the Tax Worksheet and/or Year-to-Date Export file can help you determine your profit or loss, or P/L for short.
 For futures trades, please refer to your latest futures confirmation for the month ending you are reporting in.

 My country does not assess taxes on money made from trading so why am I subject to tax withholding on dividends

 Although you may not be subject to taxes on income made from trading, dividends are defined as a source income in the eyes of the U.S. tax code.
 Typically, a nonresident alien or foreign entity is subject to U.S. tax of 30% on its U.S. source income.
-A reduced rate, including exemption, may apply if there is a tax treaty between your country of residence and the U.S. Important: effective January 1, 2018, the IRS requires nonresident aliens and foreign entities to provide financial institutions with their Foreign Tax Identification Number (“FTIN”), or a reasonable explanation as to why the account owner does not have an FTIN, in order for their W-8 BEN to be valid for a payment of U.S. source income reportable on Form 1042-S. If an account does not have the account owner’s FTIN, the account will be subject to 30% withholding on all U.S. source income.
+A reduced rate, including any exemption, may apply if there is a tax treaty between your country of residence and the U.S. Important.
+Effective January 1, 2018, the IRS requires nonresident aliens and foreign entities to provide financial institutions with their Foreign Tax Identification Number (“FTIN”), or a reasonable explanation as to why the account owner does not have an FTIN, in order for their W-8 BEN to be valid for a payment of U.S. source income reportable on Form 1042-S. If an account does not have the account owner’s FTIN, the account will be subject to 30% withholding on all U.S. source income.
 For more information on tax withholding on U.S. source income, please visit IRS Publication 515 by clicking here.

 Are capital gains from trading assessed the tax withholding rate similar to dividends?